 Rocks of the Huronian Supergroup are mapped on Figure 3.2 mostly on the southwestern sector of the area shown, and the stratigraphy is outlined in the legend of the figure.

 The Huronian Supergroup is a stratigraphic sequence that extends for about 450 km from the east shore of Lake Superior to northwest Quebec, with varying thickness of up to 12 km southwest of Sudbury, thinning northward against rocks of the Ramsey-Algoma Granitoid Complex (Bennett et al., 1991).
-North, east and west of the Township of The North Shore the Huronian Supergroup overlays rocks of both the Whiskey Lake Greenstone Belt and the Ramsey-Algoma Granitoid Complex over large areas.
-Drill holes in the area surrounding the Township of The North Shore indicate a thickness in excess of 1,700 m for the stratigraphic package (e.g. AFRI # 41J08NW0071 and AFRI # 41J06NE0024, Ontario Ministry of Northern Development and Mines, 2012).
+North, south, east and west of the City of Elliot Lake the Huronian Supergroup overlays rocks of both the Whiskey Lake Greenstone Belt and the Ramsey-Algoma Granitoid Complex over large areas.
+Drill holes in the area surrounding the City of Elliot Lake indicate a thickness in excess of 1,700 m for the stratigraphic package (e.g. AFRI # 41J08NW0071 and AFRI # 41J06NE0024, Ontario Ministry of Northern Development and Mines, 2012).